 Students need to provide a 2-week notice before resigning.

-Student employees are expected to report ot work as scheduled.
+Student employees are expected to report to work as scheduled.

-If student employees are unable to work as scheduled, they are responsible for notifying their the Front Office as soon as possible.
+If student employees are unable to work as scheduled, they are responsible for notifying the Front Office as soon as possible.
+If no one answers the phone, please leave a message on the voice mail.
 If possible, a 2 hour advance notice of an absence is customary.

 Student employees are allowed to work only during non-class time.
 If an instructor cancels a class or assigns library time instead of the regularly scheduled class, the student employee does not have the option of working during that time slot.

-Student employess are allowed 5 minutes leeway for travel (start 5 minutes earlier).
+Student employees are allowed 5 minutes leeway for travel (start 5 minutes earlier).

 On the Job

-Cell phones should be turned off and calls should not be made or received during scheduled working hours.
+Cell phones should be turned on silent and personal calls should be at a minimum during scheduled working hours, except in an emergency.
+Calls must be taken outside.

 Student employees should not touch clients or colleagues in an inappropriate manner while on duty.